hzpz/mongeez-spring-boot-starter/README.md

-# Spring Boot Auto-configuration for Mongeez
+# Spring Boot Starter for Mongeez
 [Mongeez][mongeez] is a change management tool for Mongo databases.
-This project is a drop-in auto-configuration for Spring Boot that can automatically configure Mongeez and run migration scripts.
+This project is a [starter][spring-boot-starter] for Spring Boot that can automatically configure Mongeez and run migration scripts.
 The auto-configuration makes sure that the migrations happen before any Spring Data Mongo beans are initialized.

 ## Usage
  * Make sure Spring Data Mongo is configured properly.
- * Add dependencies to Mongeez and the Spring Boot auto-configuration:
+ * Add dependencies to Mongeez and the Spring Boot starter:

 <!-- -->
     <dependency>